-Christ's Hospital, which dates from 1553, is the most ancient of Oxfordshire's charities.
-But the Hospital is pre-dated by both the Fraternity of the Holy Cross, first documented in 1436 and responsible for building the Long Alley Almshouses in 1446, and the older and smaller chantry, The Guild of Our Lady, in existence certainly by 1247, possibly formed substantially earlier.
+Christ’s Hospital of Abingdon is the oldest of Oxfordshire’s charities and dates from 1553.
+The Hospital is pre-dated by the Fraternity of the Holy Cross, first documented in 1436 and responsible for building the centrepiece of Christ’s Hospital, the Long Alley Almshouses, in 1446.
+Christ’s Hospital is also partly derived from the older and smaller charity, the Guild of Our Lady, in existence certainly by 1247, possibly formed substantially earlier.

 Fraternity meetings were held in the small room above the north porch of St Helen’s Church, a chamber still retained by Christ’s Hospital.
 From 1450 the Fraternity’s influence was at its height, serving to voice views of townspeople to counter the dominating influence over Abingdon by the Benedictine Abbey.

 Suppression of the Two Guilds

 Early in Henry VIII’s reign (1509-1547), a renewal charter was granted to the Fraternity, but in 1547 both guilds were suppressed by Edward VI (1547-1553), almost ten years after the dissolution of Abingdon Abbey (1538), with their funds taken into the King’s empty treasury.